Kawfang-ThTn/Kawfang-ThTn/README.md

 ## Hi there 👋
-🌱 I’m currently learning to become Frontend Developer Here is what I've Learn
+🌱 I’m currently learning to become Frontend Developer ,Here is what I've Learn
   - HTML5
   - CSS
   - JavaScript / ES6